Prescott, AZ lawyers

 Garnishments do not always result in the recovery of money or property.
 A wrongful garnishment may result in the wrongdoer having to pay thousands of dollars in damages and attorney’s fees to the people subjected to the wrongful garnishment.

 Garnishment is an effective remedy to collect a judgment.
 The procedure is complex and complicated.
 A novice should not attempt it.
-If you are not the kind of person who is willing to perform open-heart surgery on yourself, don’t try to do a garnishment without competent and experienced legal advice.
+There are traps for the unwary.
+If you are not the kind of person who is willing to perform open-heart surgery or brain surgery on yourself, then don’t try to do a garnishment without competent and experienced legal advice.